 By default your User Data Location is now located within the Users\[Your Mac Username]\Library\Application Support\Sports Interactive\ folder.
 Inside this folder will then be a Football Manager folder for each version of FM you have run on that computer.

-After you have opened the correct Football Manager folder you should see a list of folders and what you need to do is locate the folder called graphics, if this folder doesn’t exist then just create a new folder and call it graphics.
+After you open the correct Football Manager folder, you will see a list of folders.
+Locate the one called “graphics.”
+If it doesn’t exist, create a new folder and name it “graphics.”

 Now open up your graphics folder and place the files you extracted inside it.

 For the most part the sub-folders you put the graphics into doesn’t matter, though it is best to separate the different types into their own sub-folders so you don’t accidentally overwrite your kits with logos for the same teams.
 The thing to watch out for when organizing are the config xml files.
-These are vital and should not be mixed and matched.
+These are vital, so do not mix and match them.
 A set of graphics will come with a config file that is unique to them in the same folder.
-Make sure they stay together, in the same folder and that new png files or config files are not added or overwritten into their folder.
+Make sure to keep them together in the same folder.
+Do not add or overwrite any new PNG or config files in their folder.

 Whilst for best results try to keep the folder names short and simple and avoid special characters where possible.